Xenon1/NextUp/README.md

 4. **Remove Items:** Click the trash icon or "Remove" button
 5. **Status Breakdown:** Count of items in each status
 6. **Auto-Transitions:** TV shows automatically change status based on episode air dates
+7. **Filter on Status:** Click the main status overviews at the top to filter for a specific status

 ### Up Next Dashboard
-The dashboard shows statistics:
-- **Up Next:** Items you're currently watching that haven't aired yet
+- **Up Next:** Items you're currently watching
 - **Airing Next:** Shows with upcoming episodes

 ## Project Structure